Stockport Town F.C.: Robbie Savage signing

 Former Wales international Robbie Savage signed for the club in November 2019.
 He signed because he "wants to help young players to get back into football after they have been released by a club".
 His last professional game had been in May 2011.

 In October 2020, Macclesfield Town's stadium and all available assets were purchased by Robert Smethurst, the owner of Stockport Town, with the aim of returning professional football to Macclesfield by creating the phoenix club as Macclesfield F.C.
 Smethurst appointed Savage as a member of the board for the new phoenix club.

-Stadium
+Resignation from NWCFL

+On 13 May 2026, Stockport Town F.C. announced they were withdrawing from the North West Counties Football League.

+Ground

 Stockport Town play their home matches at Stockport Sports Village, in Woodley, on a 3G Pitch (artificial turf).
-The stadium has a capacity of 2,384 spectators which includes 192 seats.
+The ground has a capacity of 2,384 spectators which includes 192 seats.
 In addition to the first-team pitch, the Stockport Sports Village Campus also accommodates 16 floodlit 3G pitches which are used by the local Charter Standard football teams and members of the public.
-The stadium was previously used by Stockport Sports before the club was liquidated in 2015.
+The ground was previously used by Stockport Sports before the club was liquidated in 2015.

-The ground has two stands, the seated main stand located along the halfway line, which houses the club’s changing rooms, bar and toilet facilities, and a terrace located on the southern end of the ground.
+The ground has two stands, the seated main stand located along the halfway line, which houses the club's changing rooms, bar and toilet facilities, and a terrace located on the southern end of the ground.